Informational Design of Dynamic Multi-Agent System: Information Design Problem

 and, for any $\omega^{k}_{i}\in\Omega$ with $\alpha_{i}(\omega^{k}_{i}|g_{0}, \bm{\theta})>0$, $\omega^{*}_{i} = \beta^{*}_{i}(g_{0}, \theta_{i}|\omega^{k}_{i})$, $i\in\mathcal{N}$, $\pi'_{i,0}$,

 \end{lemma}

-A one-shot deviation is a behavior of each agent $i$'s deviating from the equilibrium profile $<\bm{\beta}^{*}, \bm{\pi}^{*}>$ by selecting a signal using any $\beta'_{i,0}$ and taking an action from any $\pi'_{i,0}$ at the initial period of any subgame of $M[\bm{\alpha}]$, then reverting back to his equilibrium profile for the rest of the game.
-The one-shot deviation property in Lemma \ref{lemma:one-shot-deviation} allows the principal to restrict attention to the equilibrium characterization by considering the robustness of the information design to the one-shot deviation without losing generality.
+A one-shot deviation is a behavior of each agent $i$'s deviating from the equilibrium profile $<\bm{\beta}^{*}, \bm{\pi}^{*}>$ by selecting a signal using any $\beta'_{i,0}$ and taking an action using any $\pi'_{i,0}$ at the initial period of any subgame of $M[\bm{\alpha}|\bm{\theta}]$, then reverting back to his equilibrium profile for the rest of the game.
+The one-shot deviation property in Lemma \ref{lemma:one-shot-deviation} allows the principal to restrict attention to the equilibrium characterization by considering the robustness of the information design to the one-shot deviation without lose of generality.